ZILtoid1991/pixelperfectengine/CONTRIBUTING.md

 ### On AI (Large-Language Model) generated code

-Contribution of LLM generated code is forbidden due to the very same issues mentioned in the section of documentation.
+Contribution of LLM generated code is forbidden due to the very same issues mentioned in the section about documentation.

+Speech-to-text does not constitute as the same however, and can be used by those whose preferred way for coding involves things like that.

 ## Assets and example games